fmatthies/annotation-eval-suite/README.md

 and their sentences that have at least one annotation across all annotators.
 Furthermore you can see a table or the inter annotator agreements of the respective document.
-The measurements you can choose are `"strict", "approximate", "one vs. all"`. the first two calculate the average over all annotators in a one vs. one set up. the last uses a centroid approach [3] and you can choose `threshold` and `boundary` values.
+The measurements you can choose are `"strict", "approximate", "one vs. all"`.
+The first two calculate the average over all annotators in a one vs. one set up. the last uses a centroid approach [3] and you can choose `threshold` and `boundary` values.

 ### Upcoming Features